uc-cdis/BMH-admin-portal/bmh_admin_portal_backend/README.md

 *Note*: If this is the first time deploying a CDK application into this account, you may need to run `cdk bootstrap` before deploying this application.

 1. Configure the deployment.
 Copy `bmh_admin_portal_backend/bmh_admin_portal_backend/bmh_admin_portal_config_TEMPLATE.py` to `bmh_admin_portal_backend/bmh_admin_portal_backend/bmh_admin_portal_config.py`.
+   * cross_account_role_name - Name of the role to be used when provisioning BRH workspaces in target account.
    * auth_redirect_uri - Callback URL for Auth server (Fence)
    * auth_client_id - Client Id provided from Auth provider (Fence)
    * auth_oidc_uri - base url for communicating with auth provider (i.e. https://fence.url/user)
    * auth_client_secret_arn and auth_client_secret_name - The backend lambda uses the client secret to communicate to Fence.
-A AWS SecretManager secret needs to be created manually.
+An AWS SecretManager secret needs to be created manually.
 The arn and name are required here.
 This will work with default encryption.
 If a CMK is used to encrypt the secret, that will need to be added to the CDK application so that the Lambda can be granted permissions to use the Key.
    * account_creation_lambda_arn - The arn of the OCC/DDI deployed lambda function.
+   * email_domain - The domain used for autogenerating emails to be used as root accounts.
+   * strides_credits_request_email - Email to send requests to when a STRIDES credits account is requested.
+   * strides_grant_request_email - Email to send requests to when a STRIDES Grant account type is request.

 2. Run the following commands to deploy: